Improving nutrition by irrigating the St. Mary’s farm that both feeds students and serves as a “classroom” for village women farmers.

 Nutrition

-University of Portland (UP) professors and engineering students re-designed and installed a solar-powered irrigation system on our 7-acre farm adjacent to the St. Mary’s campus.
+University of Portland (UP) professors and engineering students re-designed and installed a solar-powered irrigation system on our five-acre farm adjacent to the St. Mary’s campus.
 The UP folks worked side-by-side with a Malawian team from SITBEC Construction.

 The irrigation system allows St. Mary’s Secondary School to plant up to three times a year, substantially reducing the school’s major cost – namely, the purchase of maize, casava, and other vegetables.
 Future University of Portland teams will work closely with professors and students from Mzuzu University in Malawi to research and advise St. Mary’s on plant-based foods rich in protein, iron, etc. that can improve student diets.